turtledb-com/turtledb-com/README.md

 Because a `Turtle` is an ongoing sequence of byte-arrays, every `Turtle` is a stream.
 This makes them a cheap, easy, and standardized to deal with.

-> The name "Turtle" is a reference to the "Turtles All the Way Down" idiom.
+> [!NOTE] The name "Turtle" is a reference to the "Turtles All the Way Down" idiom.

 turtledb-com is version control, transfer protocol, and a service.